larribas/dagger/docs/user-guide/map-reduce.md

-# Map-Reduce Patterns
+# Map-Reduce

-One of the most common patterns you may find yourself implementing with _Dagger_ is a map-reduce operation.
+One of the most common patterns you may find yourself implementing with _Dagger_ is a map-reduce.

-Also known as a fan-out-fan-in or scatter-and-gather operation, a map-reduce has the following shape:
+Also known as a _fan-out-fan-in_ or _scatter-and-gather_, a _map-reduce_ pattern has the following shape:

 - There will be __a node producing a partitioned output__ (fan-out).
 This could be a list of countries, a dataset split into multiple chunks, or any other segmentation strategy you may be using in your project.
 - After the partitions are generated, __a number of "mapping" nodes will run in parallel__, processing each of the partitions and generating a partial result.
-- Finally, there will be a node that waits until all the "mapping" nodes have finished and will __aggregate the partial results__.
+- Finally, there will be a node that waits until all the "mapping" nodes have finished and will __aggregate the partial results into a final result__.

 The following picture shows how _Argo Workflows_ represents the execution of a very basic map-reduce DAG: